dreamcatcher-tech/network/Inbox/2025-02-28 0944 napp processing layer.md

 In that context, we would find our databases.

 napps could specific the context they expect, or the context they are going to set ?

+We could provide the full artifact interface, and have an action creator that just throws if we try to use it, for everything except the context.
+Means we don't need a dedicated context function ?
+Maybe context should be defined in a napp, if the tool intends to use it ?

+Should context be shared between all napps on the branch ? or should it be able to advertise in the config that it shares its config ?
+We should allow some shared context ?
+How can context be shared between languages ?

+There's no need to say if a tool is side-effect capable or not.
+It should be invoked as "side-effect capable."
+And the napp should throw if it detects it is not running in a side-effect environment.

+It seems that to use a side effect is to call the dispatch function multiple times instead of the typical once.